advaitsaravade/Tree-Map-India/README.md

 The initial efforts by M/S Gestell Technologies (Pune)  and supported by Pune LUG were terminated halfway by Gestell Technologies due to their own reasons.
 M/S Gestell Technologies had undertaken the job as paid job and they have been paid for their part.
 The initial version was paid for by M/S Sundaram Multi-Pap and hence has been uploaded on Google App Store by them.

-Advait Saravade has developed and is taking the application, from the scratch.
+Advait Saravade has developed the source code from the scratch and is taking the same forward beyond functions from where earlier version stopped.